sabre-io/sabre.io/source/dav/per-user-directories.md

 directories for users that don't have a home directory yet.

 We assume that this is easy, and you figured all of this out.
-The problem people immediately come across, is they don't want to allow users to get access to other users' home directories.
+The problem people immediately come across is that they don't want to allow users to get access to other users' home directories.

 This all comes down to the question, who is currently logged in?